-- e.
-The Wey & Arun canal runs East/West through the southern part of Loxwood. - f.
-Loxwood, along with the other parishes in the north of the Plan Area, is predominately of a rural nature and accessibility to some services and facilities is a particular issue - with local residents having to travel significant distances to access regular shops, employment and leisure facilities. - g.
-The nearest secondary school is "The Weald" in Billingshurst, some 7 miles distant. - h.
-Public transportation is extremely limited and irregular, with a local bus service providing three different routes to local towns giving 2 to 3 hours for shopping etc. Route 42 a daily bus to Godalming & Guildford.
-Route 64 Monday and Thursday only to Billingshurst & Horsham.
-Route 69 Tuesday & Friday only to Pulborough, Arundel and Worthing.
+- 7.1.3.
+Along with the parishes of Kirdford, Wisborough Green and Plaistow & Ifold, together with a small part of Lynchmere parish, the parish of Loxwood forms the northern part of the Plan Area in the Chichester District Council current and emerging Local Plans.
+Loxwood, Kirdford and Wisborough Green are all described as "service villages" in CDC's current and Local Plan Review documents.
+A service village is deemed to have a range of local services and facilities such as, but not exclusively, a school; a village store; a medical centre; public transport facilities; recreational facilities. - 7.1.4.
+The B2133 runs through the village of Loxwood and acts as a "rat run" for commuters between the A281 to the north and the A 272 to the south. - 7.1.5.
+The Wey & Arun canal runs east/west through the southern part of Loxwood. - 7.1.6.
+Loxwood parish, along with the other parishes in the North of the Plan Area, is predominately of a rural nature and accessibility to some services and facilities is a particular issue; with local residents having to travel significant distances to access regular shops, employment and leisure facilities.

+Wey &Arun Canal

+7.1.7.
+The nearest secondary school is "The Weald" in Billingshurst, some 7 miles distant.

+7.1.8.
+Public transportation is extremely limited and irregular, with a local bus service providing three different routes to local towns giving up to 2 to 3 hours for shopping etc.

+Route 42 - a daily bus to Godalming & Guildford.

+Route 64 - Monday and Thursday only to

+Billingshurst & Horsham.

+Route 60 - Tuesday & Friday only to Bulborough.

+Route 69 - Tuesday & Friday only to Pulborough, Arundel and Worthing.

-These services are operated by Compass Travel (Sussex) Ltd, under contract to WSCC (64 & 69) and Surrey (42)
+These services are operated by Compass Travel (Sussex) Ltd, under contract to WSCC (64 & 69) and Surrey (42).

-i.
+7.1.9.
 Travel by car provides the only viable means of transportation for most residents.
-The limited range of local services therefore play an important part in the daily lives of most local residents and this Revised Neighbourhood Plan will seek to maintain and, where possible, enhance those local facilities.
+The limited range of local services therefore play an important part in the daily lives of most local residents and this Revised Neighbourhood Plan will seek to maintain and, where possible, enhance those local facilities

-Parish Boundaries Figure 2
+Figure 2 Parish Boundaries

-6.2.
+7.2.
 History